matrix-org/matrix-spec-proposals/proposals/2753-peeking-via-sync-v2.md

 ## Security considerations

-Servers should ratelimit calls to `/peek` to stop someone DoSing the server.
+Servers should ratelimit calls to the new endpoints to stop someone DoSing the server.

 Servers may stop maintaining a `/peek` if its device has not `/sync`ed recently, and thus reclaim resources.
 At the next `/sync` the server would